AdoreIt/DiskUsage/README.md

 # DiskUsage is a very simple programm that changes icons in task bar when hard drive usage changes.
-Helps to moniture you physical disks.
+Helps to monitor you physical disks.
 (Total)